Skip to main content

 Define the reference

-Define a module block in gw_service_guide/main.tf that references the relative location of the serverless-api service definition for the source attribute.
-In this guide, we are defining a Lambda function running Python 3.9, with the source path pointing to our /src directory, and the handler function lambda_handler defined in gw_service_guide/src/main.py.
+In gw_service_guide/main.tf, define a module block that references the relative path of the serverless-api service definition for the source attribute.
+In this example, the Lambda function is configured to use Python 3.9, with the source path pointing to the /src directory and the handler function set to lambda_handler in gw_service_guide/src/main.py.

 module "serverless_api" {